-One of the challenges facing institutions of higher ed today is how to deal with issues of equity.
-At ACC, addressing the needs of a diverse student body, staff, and faculty are integrated into the college’s strategic plan.
-But what is equity and, more specifically, how does it relate to assessment?
+One of the challenges facing institutions of higher education today is how to deal with issues of equity.
+At ACC, addressing the needs of a diverse student body, staff, and faculty are integrated into the College’s strategic plan.
+But what is equity?
+And more specifically, how does it relate to assessment?

 Presentation Recording: https://us-lti.bbcollab.com/recording/c5e4abecb40843bfaf9fd0b4d022e156

 Presentation Summary: Equity-Minded Assessment

 In addressing equity concerns, one must be ever mindful of implicit biases.
 To quote Fr.
 Richard Rohr, a Franciscan monk, "One of the keys to wisdom is that we must recognize our own biases, our own addictive preoccupations, and those things to which, for some reason, we refuse to pay attention.
 Until we see these patterns . . ., we will never be able to see what we do not see."
 His Center for Action and Contemplation has an excellent summary of many of these biases of which we are often not even aware that we hold.

 The terms diversity, equality, and equity are closely related, but have somewhat different meanings:

 Diversity - The degree to which an institution, program, or other organization is comprised of individuals with a variety of backgrounds and characteristics (i.e., ethnicity, gender, religion, socioeconomic status, etc.).